Fawn Hall: Career

+1983–1986: Secretary to Oliver North

-Involvement in Iran-Contra
+Involvement in Iran–Contra

 Hall was detailed from the Navy to work at the National Security Council on February 26, 1983, as Oliver North's secretary.
 She worked for North until she was fired on November 25, 1986, at the height of the scandal.
-Hall's mother, Wilma Hall, was secretary to Robert McFarlane, Reagan's national security advisor, North's superior and a major player in the Iran-Contra affair.
+Hall's mother, Wilma Hall, was secretary to Robert McFarlane, Reagan's national security advisor, North's superior, and a major player in the Iran–Contra affair.
 In one mishap, Hall transposed the digits of a Swiss bank account number, resulting in a contribution from the Sultan of Brunei to the Contras being credited to a Swiss businessman's bank account instead of the intended account.

 In June 1987, Hall, herself, began two days of testimony in front of the United States Congress.
 She confessed to altering, shredding a large number of documents (so much was destroyed, she said, that the office shredder jammed), and smuggling others in her boots and inside her clothing and giving them to North on November 25, 1986, who was fired after his role in orchestrating potentially illegal aid to the Nicaraguan Contras became public.
-Among her other testimony was a claim that, "Sometimes you have to go above the law."
+Among her other testimony was an assertion that, "Sometimes you have to go above the law."
 Journalist Bob Woodward recorded that her legal defense justification was summarized in her words: "We shred everything".
-In 1989, in exchange for her testimony against North for Iran-Contra affair, she was granted immunity from prosecution.
+In 1989, in exchange for her testimony against North for the Iran–Contra affair, she was granted immunity from prosecution.

-Life after the Iran-Contra affair
+1987–1995: Life after the Iran–Contra affair

-After the Iran-Contra affair broke, Hall briefly went back to work for the Navy in 1987 for less than 6 months.
+After the Iran–Contra affair broke, Hall briefly went back to work for the Navy in 1987 for less than 6 months.
 She was invited to the 1987 White House Correspondents' Dinner by journalist Michael Kelly.
 After her congressional testimony in June 1987, she left government service and signed with the William Morris Agency and unsuccessfully pursued a media career in the Washington, D.C., area.

-She later moved to Los Angeles, California, and pursued a modeling career for several years.
-In April 1993, she married Danny Sugerman, former manager of The Doors.
-In 1987 Hall dated the actor Rob Lowe who tracked her down after seeing her at the Oliver North trial.
+Playboy and Penthouse offered six-figure payments for nude photoshoots to Hall, as well as two other women involved in high-profile 1987 scandals, Donna Rice and Jessica Hahn.
+Hall and Rice declined all offers, whereas Hahn agreed to appear in Playboy.

+In April 1990, Hall was a freelance TV reporter in Pittsburgh.
+In 1992, Hall worked for a law firm in Los Angeles, California, and she pursued a modeling career for several years.